trojanspike/qbian/README.md

 #### A cli tool-set to help create & provision minibian images

-* Run on linux or vagrant VM linix machine ( TO BE COMPLETE )
+* Run on linux or vagrant VM linix machine ( TO BE COMPLETE , CONTRIBUTORS WELCOME ;) )
 * Uses kpartx for mounting the *.img and editing with a provision script
 * Uses qemu for emulation of the arm image.
 * Toolset will be extended over time. i.e create new images & config with custom provisions.